Christchurch house gas explosion: Two facing charges

 Neighbours and others who raced to the aid of the six people inside at the time were amazed that no one was killed.
 One person was critically injured in the incident, another suffered serious, and others minor injuries.

-The charges come after an investigation led by Energy Safety of Worksafe New Zealand, in consultation with the New Zealand Police, Fire and Emergency New Zealand and the Crown Solicitor's office.
+The charges come after an investigation led by Energy Safety of Worksafe NZ, in consultation with the New Zealand Police, Fire and Emergency New Zealand and the Crown Solicitor's office.

 Read More